QED-Development/cache/README.md

 The purpose of this decorator is to automatically cache processing work at the function level to reduce system load for repeated function calls while not requiring any new or special changes to existing logic.
 Because the arguments are hashed, cached results for an add(x,y) function will dynamically pull the correct cache file for add(1,2) or add(2,2) and store the results seperately for each call.

-This cache decorator can be configured to handle different use cases using the Cache dataclass, .
-At the core this logic will automatically hash the target function's parameters and store the response use a configurable serializer.
+This cache decorator can be configured to handle different use cases using the Cache dataclass.
+At its core this logic will automatically hash the target function's parameters and store the response using a configurable serializer.

 ### Description